Position: Ecological/Permaculture Gardener with Potential Permaculture Internship Program

 Housing provided: yes

-Living Landscapes Eco-Logical Design is opening up existing and new market and educational garden spaces for 2 additional people to utilize for guided learning and limited market gardening for profit.
+Living Landscapes is opening up existing and new market and educational garden spaces for 2 additional people to utilize for guided learning and to grow their own food.

 Role and Responsibilities